PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Introduction

-Another challenge is designing a training objective for diffusion models tailored to motion planning.
-Existing diffusion models for motion-planning use DDPM-based loss~\cite{ho2020denoising,janner2022planning,carvalho2023motion}, which focuses on reconstruction quality~\cite{saharia2022imagen}.
-However, the reconstruction objective does not account for underlying task constraints, resulting in degraded performance for tasks requiring precise outputs and complex constraints~\cite{giannone2023aligning}.
-To overcome this, we incorporate TrajOpt-inspired motion-planning costs~\cite{schulman2014motion} directly into the training pipeline of diffusion models.
-By training the model to directly minimize trajectory-optimization costs associated with collision avoidance and trajectory smoothness, the model learns to generate smooth and collision-free trajectories.
-Further, to ensure that the trajectory satisfies hard constraints such as collision avoidance, we feed the output of the diffusion model to trajectory optimization as an initial solution.
+Another challenge is designing a training objective for generative models tailored to motion planning.
+Existing diffusion models for motion planning use DDPM-based losses~\cite{ho2020denoising,janner2022planning,carvalho2023motion} that focus on reconstruction quality~\cite{saharia2022imagen}.
+However, this reconstruction objective does not account for underlying task constraints, resulting in degraded performance on tasks that require precise outputs and complex constraints~\cite{giannone2023aligning}.
+To overcome this, we incorporate TrajOpt-inspired motion-planning costs~\cite{schulman2014motion} directly into the training pipeline of a diffusion model, minimizing trajectory-optimization costs associated with collision avoidance and trajectory smoothness.
+As a result, the model learns to generate smooth and collision-free trajectories.
+Further, to ensure that generated trajectories satisfy hard constraints such as collision avoidance, we feed the diffusion model's outputs as initial solutions for subsequent trajectory optimization.

-We call our combined framework \ourmethod{} (\underline{P}lanning with Environment \underline{Re}presentation, \underline{S}ampling, and \underline{T}rajectory \underline{O}ptimization).
-Figure~\ref{fig:header} summarizes our framework: 1) an environment representation based on key configurations (blue block), 2) a training pipeline for diffusion models that directly integrates trajectory optimization costs (green block), and 3) a diffusion-based sampling-and-optimization framework for motion planning, where the diffusion model provides initial trajectories for trajectory optimization (orange block).
+We name our unified framework \ourmethod{} (\underline{P}lanning with Environment \underline{Re}presentation, \underline{S}ampling, and \underline{T}rajectory \underline{O}ptimization).
+Figure~\ref{fig:header} summarizes our framework: 1) an environment representation based on key configurations (blue block); 2) a training pipeline for a diffusion model that directly integrates motion-planning costs (green block); and 3) a diffusion-based sampling-and-optimization framework for motion planning, where the diffusion model provides initial trajectories for trajectory optimization (orange block).
 We evaluate \ourmethod{} in simulated environments where a robot operates in a fixed scene populated with randomly shaped and arranged objects.
-The results show that the synergy between our diffusion model's high-quality trajectory priors and the trajectory optimization post-processing efficiently generates collision-free trajectories in narrow passages within a limited compute budget.
+The results show that the synergy between the high-quality trajectory priors generated by our diffusion model and the trajectory optimization post-processing efficiently generates collision-free trajectories in narrow passages within a limited computational budget.